thomasaarholt/prism-em.github.io/installation.md

 export LIBRARY_PATH=/usr/local/cuda-8.0/lib64:$LIBRARY_PATH
 ~~~

+These variables are default places the C++ compiler will look to find necessary code, and these commands are just adding relevant directories the beginning of the search path.

 According to [here](https://msdn.microsoft.com/en-us/library/f2ccy3wt.aspx), the Windows equivalent variables appear to be `INCLUDE` and `LIBPATH`.
 The actual pathnames will likely be different on your machine than mine, so replace them accordingly.

 Once you have configured the environmental variables, continue the installation with either `pip` (recommended) or using the `setup.py` script as described below.